The aim of this leaflet

 The recommendations as to the best and safest medications in pregnancy are

-.
-Permethrin 5% cream.
-Permethrin seems more effective, there are no studies that prove absolute safety.
+- permethrin 5% cream.
+Permethrin seems more effective, there are no studies that prove absolute safety but there is no evidence that it may harm the baby.
 Apply Permethrin 5% cream, wash off after about 12 hours; re-treat hands if washed with soap in between.

-The treatments should be repeated after 7 days
+The treatments may be repeated after 7 days.

 Pump sprays should be avoided because of the danger of breathing in the medication.

-Permethrin seems more effective, there are no studies that prove absolute safety.
-Benzyl benzoate, Malathion, and Crotamiton seem less effective,but they are considered safe; however, large studies are lacking
+Permethrin is often regarded to be more effective and therefore the first choice for the treatment of scabies.
+Benzyl benzoate, Malathion, and Crotamiton seem less effective, but they are considered safe; however, large studies are lacking.

 Antihistamines to treat the itch are considered safe:

 Short courses of steroid creams or ointments to treat itching rashes after scabies can be used.
 Hydrocortisone acetate 1% cream or ointment and other mild to moderate corticosteroids (one to 2 small tubes) are considered safe.